 DreamFactory and WSO2 are both feature-rich, mature, enterprise-class solutions for API management, and it would be hard to go wrong choosing either one.
 While both are excellent choices, deciding on the best option between DreamFactory and WSO2 will depend on your exact situation and use case.

 If you’re looking for a more user-friendly solution, then DreamFactory will likely be preferable to WSO2.
-DreamFactory (unlike WSO2) also includes support for GraphQL, a REST API alternative that is growing rapidly in popularity.
-Finally, if having 24/7 technical support is important for your business, then only DreamFactory (and not WSO2) can offer this feature.
+If having 24/7 technical support is important for your business, then only DreamFactory (and not WSO2) can offer this feature.

 Want to see the benefits of DreamFactory for yourself?
 We offer a 14-day free trial that offers full access to the DreamFactory platform.
 Get in touch with our team of integration experts so you can get started with DreamFactory or schedule a product demo.